PalipilliNeelima/Portfolio/README.md

 # Portfolio
-This is the portfolio of mine
+This is the portfolio of mine.
+It contains all my skills, projects, educational and my contact details.